smilejh/KITE-Sample-Tests/KITE-Jitsi-Test/js/TUTO-eng.md

         }
     }

+    ///// this is already created by the kite_init script. to be updated.
 Maintenant il faut modifier le fichier test OpenJitsiUrlStep.js On ajoute:
 `const {jitsiPage} = require('../pages');` au debut du fichier.